HOSPITALITY EVENTS MANAGEMENT - 2022/3

-The student Event Teams will then develop their feasibility studies into a full Event Management Plan of 5,000 words covering a wide range of aspects from event schedules to event operations and safety and risk management which will be submitted in weeks 7 or 8 of the semester.
+The student Event Teams will then develop their feasibility studies into a full Event Management Plan of 5,000 words covering a wide range of aspects from event schedules to event operations and safety and risk management.
 Feedback and marks will be given in the following weeks.

-The Live Event will be staged within the weeks 9, 10, or 11 (depending on the module schedule and event date).
+The Live Event will be staged towards the end of the semester.
 A tutor will attend and assess the event and give support and feedback during the operations, highlighting any issues that might be improved upon or be included in the post event reporting.

 Formative assessment and feedback

 During the development of the feasibility study each group will receive verbal feedback about their ideas and plan.
 The Event Management Plan is a working document that will once submitted continue to evolve in line with advancements in the planning up until the delivery of the event; hence these is a requirement that a final risk assessment be submitted no less than 48 hours prior to the event and once all final planning has been completed and reviewed.

 The event feasibility studies will be verbally presented to a panel of teaching staff and invited industry practitioners.
 This feedback can then be incorporated in planning and the Event Management Plan prior to the submission of this document.
 Verbal feedback will continue via weekly workshops up until the event is delivered.

 Following each event, each group will have a 15 minute formative feedback and evaluation meeting to discuss the event per se and the marks awarded for their event.

 - This module aims to provide students with a professional approach and sound working knowledge of the management and the mechanics of Managing Events.

 |001||Plan and manage a hospitality event project to a professional standard||PT|